scenerystack/community/docs/reference/api/alpenglow/RasterChunkReducePair.md

 # RasterChunkReducePair

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/parallel/raster-clip/RasterChunkReducePair.ts](https://github.com/phetsims/alpenglow/blob/main/js/parallel/raster-clip/RasterChunkReducePair.ts) for the most up-to-date information.

 ## Overview

 Like RasterChunkReduceQuad, but for the initial case where our left/right values are the same, and we can do a